2017 Moray Council election

-The elections to Moray Council were held on Thursday 4 May 2017, on the same day as the 31 other local authorities in Scotland.
+The 2017 Moray Council election was held on Thursday 4 May 2017, on the same day as the 31 other local authorities in Scotland.
 It was the third successive Local Council election to run under the STV Electoral System.
 The election used the eight wards created under the Local Governance (Scotland) Act 2004, with 26 Councillors being elected.
-Each ward elected either 3 or 4 members, using the STV electoral system.
+Each ward elected either 3 or 4 members, using the STV electoral system - a form of proportional representation.

-Following the 2017 election, a Conservative-Independent administration was formed.
-George Alexander (Independent) was appointed Leader of the council, while James Allan (Conservative) was appointed Convenor of the council.
+Following the election, a Conservative-Independent administration was formed.
+Independent councillor George Alexander was appointed Leader of the council, while Conservative councillor James Allan was appointed Convenor of the council.

 In May 2018, all but one of the Conservative councillors left the administration, leaving the independents and Convenor James Allan in a minority administration.
 Following negotiations with other groups, the SNP formed a minority administration in June 2018, with Graham Leadbitter taking on the role of Council Leader and Shona Morrison being appointed Convenor, the first women to take on the role in Moray Council's history.

-Summary of results
+Background

+Previous election

+At the previous election in 2012, the Scottish National Party saw their seat count increase by 1, and became the largest grouping on the council by vote share.
+The Independent group lost 2 seats and the Conservatives held all of their seats.
+Labour increased their representation on the council by 1.
+Due to the SNP not having enough seats to form an administration, the previous coalition between the Conservatives and the Independents group stayed as the Council's administration.